Scotland-Angus Flag

 That cliffhanger sets up the second series nicely but it's bad news from the BBC™ and they won't be commissioning Jane McBay.
 Something about a jumping shark in episode two although that could be argued to have arrived a lot earlier.

 That's a shame because Jane, or is it Morag, could be a mermaid, or something, and Ray Winston would be perfect if he can do a Scottish accent, which he probably can't so Martin Compston in menacing mode might work.
-That's now an idea for Netflix™ where the quality of their original programming isn't nearly quite so high, right kids?
+That's now an idea for Netflix™ where the quality of their original programming isn't nearly quite so high, right streamers?

 Time to head off up to Gourdon for a look around and that's got to get you thinking... so who was this Gordon, then?